Workers’ Rights Clinic

 If you make more than the amount reflected above, please call the Bar Association of D.C.
 Lawyer Referral Service on Monday through Friday from 10 a.m. to 4 p.m. at (202) 296-7845.
 Using that service, a worker may receive a 30 minute consultant with an attorney for $40.

-In order to help cover the cost of the Clinic, we suggest that workers make a donation of $20 to the EJC, if they can afford to do so.
+In order to help cover the cost of the Clinic, we suggest that workers make a donation to the EJC, if they can afford to do so.
 The donation will help us serve more people with legal problems on their job who cannot afford an attorney.
 If a worker is unable to make a donation, we understand and will still be happy to help with work-related legal problems.